 Venice is an enchanting city with a rich history and an abundance of historical sites.
 If you’re limited on time while visiting the floating city, it can be difficult to decide what to see and do.
-That’s why we’ve compiled a list of the 20 best things to do in Venice, Italy in 2021, to help you make the most out of your vacation.
+That’s why we’ve compiled a list of the 20 best things to do in Venice, Italy, to help you make the most out of your vacation.

 When you think of Venice and how you want to spend your time in the floating city best, chances are high that gondola rides come to mind.
 Whether you’re taking a romantic ride through the city with that special someone or catching a glimpse of the beautiful city from a unique angle — gondola rides are practically synonymous with Venice.